djalbat/easy-with-style/README.md

 ## An example of functional classes

-Elements with style are great for working with styles that relate directly to a element's functionality as opposed to just its appearance.
+Elements with style are great for working with styles relating to an element's functionality as opposed to just its appearance.

 ```
 class Div extends Element {